Does Hong Kong have an efficient healthcare system?

 With the three metrics being weighed: 60%, 30%, and 10% respectively.

-Looking at Hong Kong, the index reports that people are expected to live an average of 83.98 years, health care makes up 5.4% of the total GDP, and on average people will spend USD 2,021 per year on health care.
+In addition, the index reported that people are expected to live an average of 78.39 years, while healthcare makes up 7.78% of the total GDP, and on average people will spend USD $2,279 per year on healthcare.

-Compare this to the US where citizens have an average life expectancy of 78.94 years, health care makes up 17.14% of the total GDP, and people will spend an average of USD 9,403 on health care each year.
+Conversely, in the US, citizens have an average life expectancy of 78.7 years, healthcare makes up 16.8% of the total GDP, and people will spend an average of USD $9,536 on healthcare each year.
 The US has the highest relative health expenditure of any country included in the index.
 The higher the relative number, the more citizens will spend on medical care and the higher the cost of care, which could have an impact on the efficiency rating.

-The reason Hong Kong’s relative numbers are lower than many other countries is primarily due to the extensive subsidization of public health care carried out by the government.
-The government also actively manages the healthcare industry, which when taken into account by the index makes the health care system here rank more efficiently.
+The reason Hong Kong’s relative numbers are lower than many other countries is primarily due to the extensive subsidization of public healthcare carried out by the government.
+The government also actively manages the healthcare industry, which when taken into account by the index makes the healthcare system rank more efficiently.
 This is also seen in countries with similar statistics and management styles like Singapore and South Korea.

 What does this mean in terms of health insurance?

-Is Hong Kong’s health care efficient?
+Is Hong Kong’s healthcare efficient?
 Yes, especially when looking only at the factors included in the Bloomberg index.
-You do have to take this index with a slight grain of salt, however, as the index only uses a few metrics.
+But you do have to take this index with a slight grain of salt, however, as the index only uses a few metrics.
 For true efficiency, you need to look at more.
-For example, while the public system here is without a doubt good, there can be long wait times, and doctors rarely spend a great deal of time with patients due to a high case load.
+For example, while the public system here is without a doubt good, there can be long wait times, and doctors rarely spend a great deal of time with patients due to a high caseload.
 This can come across to some as inefficient.

 What’s more, the actions taken by the government also likely offset the higher cost of care at private hospitals.
 As we stated above, a higher cost of care will likely lead to a slightly lower efficiency rating.